TzviNJ/DrawingCobot/user_interface/README.md

 4) cleanup_launches() - cleanup for clean exit (and kills all remaining sub processes.

 ## Setting up the python module
-Inside the interface directory, there are two file responsible for the setup of the module - launchmodule.c and setup.py.
+Inside the interface directory, there are two files responsible for the setup of the module - launchmodule.c and setup.py.

 ### launchmodule.c
 This file includes the C functions of the low level interface and does the necessary conversion for Python.